San Antonio de Areco has been increasingly popular as a destination for experiencing authentic Argentine country life.

 A day trip or a sleepover?

 Most of the estancias offer both day trips, called Día del Campo (i.e. Country Day), and lodging where you stay at the Estancia overnight.
 Most of these offers are all-inclusive.

 If you are in a rush, then Country Day is properly the best fit for you.
-We stayed during the night because we wanted to use the second day visiting San Antonio de Areco itself.
+We stayed during the night because we wanted to spend the second day visiting San Antonio de Areco.

 When you stay overnight, you might also be able to join some of the activities such as horseback riding in the morning.

 Unfortunately, it rained all morning when we visited, so no extra horseback riding!

 The Best Things to Do in the Town of San Antonio de Areco